-11.3 Reporting Segments
+12.3 Reporting Segments

 The Group is currently operating in only one segment with respect to products and services.
 For internal reporting and management purposes, the Group's business is organised into one reporting segment, offshore drilling.
 Performance is not and will not be evaluated by geographical region.
-The Company's subsidiaries which are a party to the newbuilding contract and the option agreement are incorporated in Marshall Islands.
+The Company's subsidiaries which are a party to the newbuilding contract are incorporated in Marshall Islands, while the Company's subsidiary which is party to the DSME Option Agreement is incorporated in Bermuda.

-11.4 Recent Developments
+12.4 Recent Developments

-Other than as discussed below, there has not been any significant change in the Group's financial and trading position since 30 September 2017:
+Other than as discussed below, there has not been any significant change in the Group's financial and trading position since 31 March 2018:

-On 10 November 2017, the Company announced that it had successfully completed a Private Placement raising gross proceeds in the amount of NOK 2,032,000,000 (approximately USD 250,000,000) through the placing of 31,750,000 new shares at a subscription price of NOK 64 per share.
+On 9 May 2018, the Company announced that it had successfully completed a Private Placement raising gross proceeds in the amount of NOK 2,026,800,000 (approximately USD 250 million) through the placing of 29,805,883 new shares at a subscription price of NOK 68.00 per share.
 For more details on this Private Placement, please refer to Section 5 - The Private Placement.

-11.5 Results of Operations
+12.5 Results of Operations

-Operating results for the period starting on the date of the Company's incorporation, 2 March 2017, until 30 June 2017
+Operating results for the period starting on the date of the Company's incorporation, 2 March 2017, until 31 December 2017.

-Operating revenues for the period starting on the date of the Company's incorporation, 2 March 2017, until 30 June 2017 were USD 0 due to the fact that the Company does not currently have any operating drilling units.
+Operating revenues for the period starting on the date of the Company's incorporation, 2 March 2017, until 31 December 2017 were USD 0 due to the fact that the Company does not currently have any operating drilling units.

-Operating expenses for the period starting on the date of the Company's incorporation, 2 March 2017, until 30 June 2017 were USD 134,000 primarily due to incorporation fees, set up costs and general administrative expenses in the period.
+Operating expenses for the period starting on the date of the Company's incorporation, 2 March 2017, until 31 December 2017 were USD 822,000 primarily due to incorporation fees, set up costs and general administrative expenses in the period.

-Net loss for the period starting on the date of the Company's incorporation, 2 March 2017, until 30 June 2017 was approximately USD 5 million primarily due to operating expenses (described above) and the USD 5 million fee paid to Stena Finance Ltd. ("Sterna Finance") for the granting of the Sterna Loan and supporting the acquisition of the Semi 1.
-This fee was settled by way of the Company issuing 1 million common shares to Sterna Finance, which Sterna Finance subsequently sold to Greenwich.
+Net loss for the period starting on the date of the Company's incorporation, 2 March 2017, until 31 December 2017 was USD 5.1 million primarily due to operating expenses (described above) and the USD 5 million fee paid to Stena Finance Ltd. ("Sterna Finance") for the granting of the Sterna Mira Loan and supporting the acquisition of the Semi 1.
+This fee was settled by way of the Company issuing one million common shares to Sterna Finance, which Sterna Finance subsequently sold to Greenwich.

-Operating results for the three month period ending 30 September 2017
+Operating results for the three month period ending 31 March 2018

-Operating revenues for the three month period ending 30 September 2017 were USD 0 due to the fact that the Company does not currently have any operating drilling units.
+Operating revenues for the three month period ending 31 March 2018 were USD 0 due to the fact that the Company does not currently have any operating drilling units.

-Operating expenses for the three month period ending 30 September 2017 were USD 242,000 primarily due to fees incurred in connection with the listing of the Company on Oslo Axess, other set up costs and general administrative expenses in the period.
+Operating expenses for the three month period ending 31 March 2018 were USD 278,000 primarily due to general administrative expenses in the period.

-Net loss for the three month period ending 30 September 2017 was approximately USD 0.1 million primarily due to operating expenses (described above), which were partially offset by interest income.
+Net income for the three month period ending 31 March 2018 was USD 14,000 primarily due to interest income, which was partially offset by operating expenses (described above).

-11.6 Liquidity and Capital Resources
+12.6 Liquidity and Capital Resources

-As of the date of this Prospectus, the Group has approximately USD 284 million in available liquidity to finance continued growth.
+As of the date of this Prospectus, the Group has approximately USD 148 million in available liquidity to finance continued growth.